ASwarup1/StatisticsInferenceProject/README.md

 # StatisticsInferenceProject
-Coursera Statistics Inference Course Project
+Includes files for the Part 1 and Part 2 of Coursera Statistical Inference Course Project